 Silverchair has had more #1 albums than any other Australian band in history – including INXS, Cold Chisel, Midnight Oil and AC/DC.
 Last week I heard a DJ on a New York radio station describe you as “the Beatles of Australia.”
 How does that make you feel?

-DANIEL: Wow that’s a really big call.
+DANIEL: Wow, that’s a really big call.
 I’m really flattered.
-I still can’t believe we have had more #1 albums then Midnight Oil.
+I still can’t believe we have had more #1 albums than Midnight Oil.
 It’s amazing.

 Because Silverchair has such an international appeal, do you find yourselves writing music/lyrics with specific markets in mind?

 Did Daniel get “reprimanded” for spray-painting PG4PM (Peter Garret for Prime Minister) on the stage wall after covering the Midnight Oil song “Don’t Want to Be the One” at the 2006 Australian Recording Industry Association awards?
 Or did everyone just laugh it off?